 3. Whisk together the room-temperature eggs and sugar in a large bowl.

 4. Whisk in the melted chocolate mixture until smooth.

-5. Bake the cake for about 1 hour and 15 minutes until just set in the centre.
+5. Bake the cake for about 1 hour and 15 minutes until set in the centre.
 Lift the cake pan from the water bath and remove the foil.
-Admire the bubbles on the top which mimic the surface of the moon!
-Let cake cool completely on a cooling rack.
+Admire the bubbles on the top, which mimic the moon’s surface!
+Let the cake cool completely on a cooling rack.
 Run a hot knife around the edges of the pan to loosen the cake.
 Put a plate on top and flip it over to remove the parchment paper.
 Flip it again onto a serving plate.

 7. Serve with a tiny dollop of whipped cream.
-Because I adore chocolate and orange together, I grate a tablespoon of orange zest into my cream (as well as adding a pinch of sugar and vanilla extract) but you could also serve it without a thing.
+Because I adore chocolate and orange together, I grate a tablespoon of orange zest into my cream (as well as add a pinch of sugar and vanilla extract), but you could also serve it without a thing.
 Ice cream is too much.
-I don’t say that often but this is a very rich truffle-like texture.
+I don’t say that often, but this is a very rich truffle-like texture.
 Don’t ruin it with garnish.

 NOTE: I have also made this cake in springform pans.
-If using any springform pan, wrap the pan well in foil all-around before placing it into the larger roasting pan.
+Wrap any springform pan well in foil before placing it into the larger roasting pan.

 Here are a few more chocolate recipes you may want to try:

-And because Cupid’s Big Day is Friday, some poetry (and more sugar) for you:
+And because Cupid’s Big Day is Friday, here is some poetry (and more sugar) for you: